EPR Representative logoEPR Representative

 Screlec is the competitor, accredited since 2010.
 Smaller market share, similar scope, slightly lower tariffs.

-For most non-EU producers the choice between Corepile and Screlec is not material.
+Since the summer 2025 merger, new adhesions for portable batteries route through Ecosystem (which inherited the Corepile customer base); Screlec remains independent.
+For most non-EU producers the choice between Ecosystem or Screlec is not material.
 Pick whichever your representative recommends.

 Need a French EPR representative for your business?